CLASSIFICATION NUMBER 1410

 12. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the Director of Procurement Services.

-13. Contributes to the overall success of the Procurement Services office by performing all other duties and responsibilities as assigned.
+13. Contributes to the overall success of the Office of Procurement Services by performing all other duties and responsibilities as assigned.

-The Buyer is supervised by the Director of Procurement Services and exercises supervision of clerical staff.
+The Buyer is supervised by the Director of Procurement Services and may supervise clerical staff.

 OFFICE OF HUMAN RESOURCES